Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Experimental Evaluation

 The proposed framework is first validated through extensive numerical simulations.
-To emulate the field setup, the TDOA and FDOA measurements are recorded at a rate of $5$\,Hz and synthesized with additive white Gaussian noise.
+TDOA-FDOA measurements are recorded at a rate of $5$\,Hz and synthesized with white Gaussian noise.
 The static hydrophone is placed at a depth of $0.96$\,m below the origin, with the mobile hydrophone following a 3D helical trajectory around it; see Fig.~\ref{fig:sim_result}.
 Such a path enhances geometric observability compared to linear or planar motion patterns.
 Four source motion models are tested: static (zero order), constant velocity (first order), constant acceleration (second order), and constant turn rate.
 For each source motion and initializer type, $100$ Monte Carlo trials are conducted, with the initial source position randomly sampled within $\pm20$\,m radius from the origin.

 Fig.~\ref{fig:init_comparison} summarizes the average convergence time and success rate across all four initializers.
-The proposed LC-MAP scheme consistently achieves faster convergence and higher success rates than the baseline methods -- reducing the average convergence time by nearly $50\%$ compared to the naive initializer.
-Note that the shorter convergence time observed for the second order motion results from a lower overall success rate, as failed runs are excluded from the convergence time statistics.
+The proposed LC-MAP scheme consistently achieves higher success rates than the baseline methods, and reduces the average convergence time by nearly $50\%$ compared to the naive initializer.
+Note that the shorter convergence time observed for the second-order motion results from a lower overall success rate, as failed runs are excluded from the convergence time statistics.